 By Elizabeth Ossip, LCSW, CAP, ICADC

-In order to have a diagnosis of SAD, you must have a seasonally cyclical depression for at least two years that is more frequent than non-seasonal depression and also meets criteria for Major Depressive Disorder, which includes at least five of these symptoms: feeling depressed most of the day, nearly every day, feeling hopeless or worthless, having low energy, losing interest in activities you once enjoyed, having problems with sleep, experiencing changes in your appetite or weight, feeling sluggish or agitated, having difficulty concentrating and having frequent thoughts of death or suicide.
+To have a diagnosis of SAD, you must have a seasonally cyclical depression for at least two years that is more frequent than non-seasonal depression and also meets the criteria for Major Depressive Disorder, which includes at least five of these symptoms: feeling depressed most of the day, nearly every day, feeling hopeless or worthless, having low energy, losing interest in activities you once enjoyed, having problems with sleep, experiencing changes in your appetite or weight, feeling sluggish or agitated, having difficulty concentrating and having frequent thoughts of death or suicide.

 The connection between depression and addiction has been long known and well documented.
 People with depression will often turn to alcohol or drugs to relieve their depression or as an escape.
 Alcohol and other drugs can act as a depressant and cause or increase depressive symptoms to become a vicious cycle.
 According to the National Institute on Drug Abuse (NIDA), people with a mood or anxiety disorder are almost twice as likely to suffer from a substance use disorder.
 If you experience SAD, it is important to get treatment and avoid drugs and alcohol as a means of self-medicating.
 If you use substances and develop SAD or another form of depression, treatment becomes even more imperative.

 Because of its cyclical nature, SAD may be more difficult to diagnose and detect.
 If there is a co-occurring substance use disorder, this may appear to cycle as well, giving the person and their loved ones the impression that the condition is getting better, only to have it return with the change of seasons.
 Keeping a mood diary or journal may be a helpful tool in recognizing SAD, recording the ups and downs of the seasons, and reporting this to your therapist and psychiatrist.